 The latest Best Countries rankings examined how people around the globe perceive the quality of the healthcare system in their countries of residence, and found Denmark to be perceived as having the most well-developed public healthcare system in the world.
 Sweden ranked 2nd on the list, followed by Canada in 3rd place.

 The quality and efficiency of a country’s health care system can have a massive impact on its inhabitants' quality of life.
 The health of a nation depends largely on how the system can cater for their people, which is why a good public health care system is so important.

-Why do some healthcare systems stand out from the rest of the world?
-Take a look at the list of countries that made it to the top 10 in this ranking, and read on to find out why Denmark, Sweden and Canada topped the index!
+Why do some healthcare systems stand out from the rest?
+Take a look at this list to find out.

 - United Kingdom

-Canada ranks third in the list.
-Its universal, publicly funded health care system is a group of socialized health insurance plans providing coverage to all Canadian citizens and permanent residents.
-Every citizen is provided with preventative care, medical treatment, access to hospitals and dental surgery.
+Canada’s publicly funded health care system is a group of socialized health insurance plans providing coverage to all Canadian citizens and permanent residents.
 Canada holds a remarkably high life expectancy rate, which many attribute to the efficiency of its health care system.

 Source: Based on information from Best Countries project by U.S. News, The Guardian, International Health Care System Profiles by The Commonwealth Fund and Canadian Health Care.